 14th-level Wild Magic Remastered feature

 At 14th level, you gain a modicum of control over the surges of your wild magic.
 Whenever you roll on the Wild Magic Surge table, you can roll twice and use either number (your choice).

 SPELL BOMBARDMENT

 18th-level Wild Magic Remastered feature

 As you master your sorcerous powers, the harmful energy of your spells intensifies.
-When you roll damage for a spell and roll the highest number possible on any of the dice, you may roll any number of those dice again and add that roll to the damage.
-You can use this feature a number of times equal to your Charisma modifier (minimum of once) and regain expended uses when you finish a long rest.
-You can use this feature only once on each turn.
+When you roll damage for a spell and roll the highest number possible on any of the dice, choose one of those dice, roll it again and add that roll to the damage.
+You can use the feature only once per turn.